Welcome to the Calhoun County Mississippi Genealogy & History Network website providing free information to genealogical and historical researchers.

-To share your genealogy or history information, send an email to firstname.lastname@example.org - we will be pleased to include it here.
-If you have information related to other Mississippi Counties, consider clicking on the MSGHN link in the Main Menu and visit the appropriate county.
-Thanks for visiting and good luck with your research!
+To share your Calhoun County, Mississippi genealogy or history information, send an email to firstname.lastname@example.org - we will be pleased to include it here.
+If you have information to share for other Mississippi Counties, visit the Mississippi Genealogy & History Network state website and choose the appropriate county.

 Calhoun County is located in the north-central portion of Mississippi and is named in honor of John C. Calhoun, who was once Vice President of the United States as well as a Senator from South Carolina.
 Calhoun County was formed on March 8, 1852 while Henry S. Foote was Governor of the State.
 It was formed from portions of Chickasaw, Yalobusha, and Lafayette counties.